elmerfer/ArribaR/README.md

 # ArribaR
-ArribaR is an R based platform for Gene Expression and Gene Fusion based on the STAR aligner and the Arriba fusion detector.
+ArribaR is an R based platform for Gene Expression and Gene Fusion identification based on the STAR aligner and the Arriba fusion detector.
+It is part of an analitycal suite for the study of genomic rearrangements, its potential as target therapy, their neoantigenic roles and the immune microenvironment by [MIXTURE](https://github.com/elmerfer/MIXTURE)
-It isolates all the requirements to run both softwares in an easy and transparent fashion, simplifying the instalation process and excusion.
+The ArribaR software package is intended to provide a friendly and effortless R tool for non bioinformatics.
+It isolates all the requirements to run both softwares in an easy and transparent fashion, simplifying the installation process and execusion.
-It automatically download and install the basict softwares (STAr + Arriba) and all the required extra files like the GRCh37 assembly and GENCODE19 annotation as suggested by Arriba.
+It automatically download and install the basic softwares (STAr + Arriba) and all the required extra files like the GRCh37 assembly and GENCODE19 annotation as suggested by Arriba.

 ## Getting Started